fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 - [ ] preview help documentation

 - [ ] git pull should bring in new changes (okay to reject if changes exist on local)
-- [ ] service name issues with path in terminal
-  - should not be able to cd lower than serviceName when service is loaded
-  - cd /path should translate into serviceName/path

 - [ ] paths which include ".." or "." work for all commands
 - [ ] delay occurs before editor loads sometimes